MartianGirl/SpecIde/README.md

    6.2.
 VS2015: Use the IDE.<br>
    6.3.
 Ninja: ninja install<br>

 7. Run it.
 You'll need to add the path to the libraries (SFML and Boost) to the system path.
+The font https://github.com/jfsebastian/zx-spectrum-unicode-font/blob/master/build/ZXSpectrum.ttf and Spectrum roms can be placed under %APPDATA%\SpecIde\roms and %APPDATA%\SpecIde\font.